Skip to main content

 Cape Town is consistently ranked among the world's most beautiful cities — a dramatic meeting of mountain, ocean and urban energy that has few rivals anywhere on earth.
 Presided over by the iconic flat-topped Table Mountain and flanked by two oceans, the Mother City packs an astonishing variety of experiences into a compact area: world-class wine regions, pristine beaches, penguin colonies, whale watching, some of the southern hemisphere's finest restaurants, and some of Africa's most vibrant arts and culture scenes.
 Whether you're a nature lover, a foodie, a history buff or simply someone in pursuit of one of the world's great urban views, Cape Town delivers.

-Table Mountain National Park is Cape Town's centrepiece — ride the rotating cable car to the flat-topped summit for 360-degree views over the Cape Peninsula and both coastlines, or hike one of dozens of trails.
+Table Mountain National Park is Cape Town's centrepiece — Iconic Table Mountain rises above the city, and you can ride the rotating cable car to the flat-topped summit for 360-degree views over the Cape Peninsula and both coastlines, or hike one of dozens of trails.
 Robben Island, reached by ferry from the V&A Waterfront, is where Nelson Mandela spent 18 of his 27 years imprisoned; tours led by former political prisoners provide deeply moving insight into apartheid-era South Africa.
-The V&A (Victoria & Alfred) Waterfront is Cape Town's most visited precinct — a working harbour ringed by restaurants, museums and the Cape Wheel.
+The V&A (Victoria & Alfred) Waterfront is Cape Town's most visited precinct — a working harbour ringed by restaurants, museums and the Cape Wheel, a popular ferris wheel attraction.
 The Boulders Beach Penguin Colony near Simon's Town lets you observe African penguins just metres away on boardwalks.
-The Cape of Good Hope, the south-westerly point of Africa, rewards the dramatic drive down the Peninsula through fynbos heathland.
+The Cape of Good Hope, the south-westerly point of the African continent, rewards the dramatic drive down the Peninsula through fynbos heathland, with sweeping Atlantic Ocean views.

-A Winelands day trip to Stellenbosch, Franschhoek or Paarl — just 45 minutes away — takes you through scenically stunning wine country where Cape Dutch manor houses sit beneath mountain backdrops.
+A Winelands day trip to Stellenbosch, Franschhoek or Paarl — just 45 minutes away — combines wine tasting with drives through scenically stunning wine country where Cape Dutch manor houses sit beneath mountain backdrops.
 Paragliding from Signal Hill with a tandem instructor provides a bird's-eye view no cable car can match.
-A sunset cruise from the V&A Waterfront with Table Mountain glowing amber behind you is one of Cape Town's most magical experiences.
+A sunset cruise from the V&A Waterfront with Table Mountain glowing amber behind you offers stunning views from the water and is one of Cape Town's most magical experiences.
+Lion's Head is a classic sunrise or sunset hike for panoramic city-and-coast views.
 The Cape Floral Kingdom, part of a UNESCO World Heritage site, rewards botanically minded visitors with extraordinary fynbos diversity.

-The Garden Route beginning at Mossel Bay is one of Africa's great road trips — a coastal drive through lagoons, forests and cliffs with highlights at Knysna and Tsitsikamma.
-A Cape Peninsula loop via Chapman's Peak, Cape Point, Boulders Beach and Simon's Town encompasses the best of the surrounds in one day.
+The Garden Route beginning at Mossel Bay is one of Africa's great road trip routes — a coastal drive through the Western Cape and beyond, with lagoons, forests and cliffs and highlights at Knysna and Tsitsikamma.
+A Cape Peninsula loop via Chapman's Peak Drive, Hout Bay, Cape Point, Boulders Beach and Simon's Town encompasses the best of the surrounds in one day.
 Hermanus, 90 minutes east, is the world's best land-based whale watching destination — particularly spectacular June to October when Southern right whales nurse calves in Walker Bay.

-Getting around: MyCiTi bus covers the waterfront; Uber is reliable elsewhere.
-Renting a car opens up the Peninsula and Winelands.
+Getting around: In Cape Town, South Africa, MyCiTi bus covers the waterfront; Uber is reliable elsewhere.
+Renting a car opens up the Peninsula and Winelands, and if you're visiting Cape Town it makes day trips beyond the city center much easier.
 Safety: Cape Town has high inequality — avoid the CBD and Woodstock on foot after dark; the Atlantic Seaboard and V&A are generally safe.
-Weather: Mediterranean climate — hot dry summers (Nov–Mar), mild wet winters (Jun–Aug).
+In the Mother City, basing yourself near the areas you plan to visit makes logistics simpler.
+A good tour guide is worth considering for a responsible township tour.
+Weather: Mediterranean climate — hot dry summers (Nov–Mar), mild wet winters (Jun–Aug), and a sunny day is ideal for the promenade or Peninsula drives.
+The Sea Point Promenade is an easy pick for a walk with city-and-coast views.
 Table Mountain: Book cable car tickets online in advance; the car closes in high winds.
 Currency: South African Rand (ZAR).

 AfricaSouth AfricaCape TownCity Break